UPDATE: Researching Japanese Law

-The legal blogosphere in the United States has been active for quite some time; however, law-related blogs are a relatively new media for reporting Japanese legal news.
+The legal blogosphere in the United States has been active for quite some time; however, law-related blogs are a relatively new medium for reporting Japanese legal news.
 Japanese Law Blog garners current news and information about Japanese law.
-Asia Pacific Foundation of Canada focuses on Japanese law in an Asia-Pacific socio-economic content.
+Japanese Law and the Asia-Pacific focuses on Japanese law in an Asia-Pacific socioeconomic content.
 The Australian Network for Japanese Law (ANJeL) also promotes communications on Japanese law in Australia.
 "Attony Ochiai's Page" provides law related news daily.
 The number of lawyers and law professors' blogs is small at this time.
 Blogs have become an increasingly popular and powerful resource for finding Japanese law-related information, Global Legal Monitor Japan.

 Numerous publishers produce law books including treatises, dictionaries, and journals in Japan.
 Some legal publishers have started to provide their book catalogs online.
 Examples include Nihon Hyōronsha, Yūhikaku, Dai-Ichi Hōki, Hanrei Timuzusha and Shin-Nihon Hōki.
 Shin Nihon Hōki Shuppan and Yūhikaku make legal e-books available.